Kevin Stitt

 John Kevin Stitt (born December 28, 1972) is an American businessman and politician serving as the 28th governor of Oklahoma since 2019.
 A member of the Republican Party, he was elected in 2018, defeating Democrat and former state Attorney General Drew Edmondson with 54.3% of the vote.
 Stitt was reelected to a second term in 2022, defeating Superintendent of Public Instruction Joy Hofmeister, a Republican turned Democrat, with 55.4% of the vote.
-A member of the Cherokee Nation, Stitt is the second governor of Native descent after former Oklahoma governor Johnston Murray.

-Stitt grew up in Norman, Oklahoma, and graduated from Oklahoma State University with a degree in accounting.
+Stitt grew up in Norman, Oklahoma, and graduated with a degree in accounting from Oklahoma State University, where he was a member of the Beta Theta Pi fraternity.
 He is the founder and former chairman and CEO of Gateway Mortgage Group.
+Stitt is the first Native American to serve as governor of a U.S. state, coming from the Cherokee Nation.

 Early life

-Kevin Stitt was born in Milton, Florida, on December 28, 1972.
+John Kevin Stitt, known as Kevin Stitt, was born in Milton, Florida, on December 28, 1972, to Reverend John L. Stitt and Joyce Stitt.
+His mother is of Cherokee descent and a citizen of the Cherokee Nation.
 His family moved to Skiatook, Oklahoma, when he was five.
-He began school in Wayne, Oklahoma and the family later moved to Norman, Oklahoma, where his father was the pastor of Riverside Church.
+He began school in Wayne, Oklahoma, and the family later moved to Norman, Oklahoma, where his father was the pastor of Riverside Church.
+He grew up alongside cousins who participated in All Indian Rodeo Cowboys Association, and has expressed pride in his heritage.
 He graduated from Norman High School and from Oklahoma State University with a degree in accounting.
-Stitt helped pay his way through college by selling educational products door-to-door for Southwestern Advantage.
-He was the first person in the company's 115-year history to achieve the top sales as a first-year salesperson.
 Stitt is a member of the Beta Theta Pi fraternity.

 Financial services career

-Stitt worked in the financial services sector before starting Gateway in 2000.
-He founded the company and was president and CEO until January 2014, when he became chairman-CEO.
-Stitt has said he started Gateway in 2000 with "$1,000 and a computer."
-His first obstacle was to get approved as a Federal Housing Administration (FHA) lender, for which the company needed a net worth of $50,000.
-To achieve that, Stitt put forward the equity in his home.
-In 2002, Gateway secured its first warehouse line, began obtaining licensing in states other than Oklahoma, and started recruiting loan officers.
-By 2006, it had over 400 employees.
+Stitt started his career working for the Southwestern Company, a door-to-door educational bookseller.
+He later moved to Tulsa, where he met his wife Sarah Hazen.
+The couple founded Gateway Mortgage in 2000.
+Stitt was president and CEO until January 2014, when he became chairman-CEO.
+He has said he started Gateway in 2000 with "$1,000 and a computer."

 In August 2018, after winning the Republican nomination, Stitt stepped down as Gateway CEO as the company announced a merger with a state-licensed bank and sought its banking license.
 Legal Counsel Scott Gesell became CEO in 2020 and Stitt remained chairman.
 Gateway is a midsize company based in Jenks, Oklahoma.
-It employs more than 1,500 people and originates mortgages in 42 states.